-Clients often say she has a gift of quickly identifying with them and making them feel comfortable and at ease.
-Toni attributes this to her grandmother who taught her to be non-judgmental and to accept people for who they are and where they are at any given time in their life cycle.
-As she trains and coaches others, she focuses on this quote by Thomas Edison: “If we do all that we are capable of, we would astound ourselves.”
+MaxLife has worked with public and private organizations, federal and local governments and those with under 10 employees to an organization reaching 200,000 members.
+Clients often say Toni has a gift of quickly identifying with them and making them feel comfortable and at ease.
+She attributes this to her grandmother who taught her to be non-judgmental and to accept people for who they are and where they are at any given time in their life cycle.
+As she trains and coaches others, Toni focuses on this quote by Thomas Edison: “If we do all that we are capable of, we would astound ourselves.”

 Toni holds a B.A in communications from Mississippi State University, an M.S. in psychology from Hood College, she holds certifications in Organization Development, Professional Coaching and she is a certified diversity executive.
-She and Terry, her husband of over 30 years, are parents of 2 daughters and grandparents to Reagan.
-Toni’s “military experience” includes being the daughter, wife and mother of active duty personnel.
+She and Terry, her husband, are parents to two daughters and grandparents to Reagan.

 A certified organizational development professional, Sukanya has nearly twenty years of experience in the human resources (HR) area of employee learning and development.
 Originally from India, Sukanya started her HR career in Star TV Private Ltd, a fully owned subsidiary of 21st Century Fox and one of India’s largest media conglomerates.
 In her role as a junior HR executive, she was involved in recruiting and onboarding of new employees.
 In this role, she also had her first opportunity to engage in employee learning management projects which solidified her decision to build a career that focused on organizational learning with a goal to help improve overall performance and success.